NaikVedhas/Event/README.md

 <!-- ABOUT THE PROJECT -->
 <h2 align="center">📝Description </h2>
-EventEase is a decentralised platform based on blockchain through which users users can buy tickets for any event occuring in any corner of the world.
+EventEase, a blockchain-based decentralized platform, empowers users to seamlessly purchase tickets for global events.
+With a secure and transparent system, it offers a hassle-free experience using the power of Smart Contracts
 <br/>
 <br/>